UCB-INFO-PYTHON/Installation/Completing Your First Exercise With Git Reading Card.md

 ![New repo menu item](images/CreateRepo_8.png)

-**This is VIM**, a command line text editor. you need to enter a short message overwriting one of the blue tilde and then write the message to file

-to do this:
+**This is VIM**, a command line text editor. you need to enter a short message overwriting one of the blue tilde and then write the message to file to do this:

 1) Type **i** to enter the "insert" mode (look to the bottom of the screen for the word "INSERT"

 2) Use arrow keys to navigate to the line above the blue tilde and type in a message (any explanation about one line long)

-3) Exit the insert mode by pushing **esc** ("INSERT" will disapear) then
+3) Exit the insert mode by pushing **esc** ("INSERT" will disappear) then

 4) type **:wq** this means *"write then quit"* you should see some sort of message indicating that the merge was successful as shown below.